Seasonal baking: it’s one of my favorite things about sourdough.

 - Preheat your oven to 450F.
 Place dough on the center rack and reduce the heat to 400 F. Bake for 45-50 minutes.
 If the loaf starts to brown too quickly, loosely tent with foil (some of the cranberries will burn, which is okay.
 Just pick them off the top before serving).

-- Cool in the loaf pan for about 10 minutes.
+- Remove from the oven and cool in the loaf pan for about 10 minutes.
 Then transfer the bread to a wire rack to finish cooling for 1 hour before slicing.